 The Message of Jesus: A Bible Study

 Comment: Some ancient Greek manuscripts of Mark 1:14-15 say that Jesus preached the kingdom of God; others say that he preached the gospel of God.
-It is not necessary here to discuss which manuscripts are better, but we will discuss the version that is familiar to most of us—Jesus preached, "The time is fulfilled, and the kingdom of God is at hand."
+It is not necessary here to discuss which manuscripts are better, but we will discuss the version that is familiar to most of us—Jesus preached, “The time is fulfilled, and the kingdom of God is at hand” (NIV 1984)

 Jesus was clearly announcing the kingdom—not just the king—as being near.
-It is also clear that he was talking about nearness in terms of time, not geography.
-"The time is fulfilled...."
-The time had come for God's kingdom to be established.
+He was talking about nearness in terms of time, not geography.
+“The time is fulfilled….”
+The time had come for God’s kingdom to be established.

 Likewise, when the disciples preached that the kingdom was near, they were not talking about the king, and they were not talking about a nearby territory.
 They were announcing that God’s kingdom would soon be there.
 This was good news!